Physical Education

 Vic studied Physical Education and Mathematics at the University of Brighton (Chelsea PE College).
 St Catherine's is her third school in which she has taught, joining in September 2001.
 She represented England in lacrosse for over ten years; her career highlight was playing in the World Cup in 2001 where the team achieved a bronze medal.
 Vic has also run three London marathons achieving a PB in 2012 of 3:49.
 Vic is very competitive and loves winning!
 She is still involved in lacrosse, tennis, running and netball.
 She also enjoys reading, socialising and spending time with humorous people!!
 Vic is also Head of Sixth Form Boarding.

-Miss Emilie Chandler, Lacrosse Specialist
+Miss Lucy Halliday, Lacrosse Specialist

 email: emilie.chandler@stcatherines.info